0xspringtime/architecture/02/03/n.md

 Dividing unsigned numbers by powers of 2, the two different right shifts—logical and arithmetic—serve this purpose for unsigned and two's-complement numbers, respectively:

 ![](e.png)

+the “integer” arithmetic performed by computers is really a form of modular arithmetic